 What are our graduates doing now?

-Others work in areas including teaching, museums and journalism.
-The most recent national destination survey confirmed that 80% of our graduates were in employment and/or study six months after graduation.
-The range of skills gained through our programmes, coupled with opportunities for extra-curricular activities, has enabled students to enter careers such as:
+The range of skills gained through our programmes, coupled with opportunities for extra-curricular activities, has enabled our MSc Plant and Fungal Taxonomy, Diversity and Conservation students to enter careers such as:

 Throughout the course, postgraduates have access to a careers programme to prepare them for applying for work after graduation.
 This programme includes workshops on job hunting and job applications as well as employer events to facilitate networks and help students to explore their options.
 Recent career events open to the School’s postgraduates include the SBCS Industrial Liaison Forum featuring small and medium sized employers, and workshops on applying for and doing a PhD.